IntersectMBO/plutus/plutus-conformance/README.md

 ## Adding/updating test outputs

-To update test outputs, use the accept test option of the tests.
+To update or add test outputs, use the accept test option of the tests.
 E.g., to have the test results overwriting the `.expected` files in the Haskell implementation test suite (`haskell-conformance`) , run:

 `cabal test haskell-conformance --test-options=--accept`

-There is also an executable (`add-test-output`) for adding test output with more refined options:
+There is also an executable (`add-test-output`) for adding test output to a specific directory:

 E.g., run